-All applications and supporting materials are retained by the Office of Admissions; once submitted no materials will be returned to the applicant.
-All materials are kept on file, under conditions of security and strict confidence, as provided by the data protection legislation, and remain active for one year before they are destroyed.
+All applications and supporting materials are retained by the Office of Admissions; once submitted no materials or copies of them will be returned, nor copies given, to the applicant.
+All materials are kept on file, under conditions of security and strict confidence, as provided by the data protection legislation and, if the admitted applicant is not registered they remain active for one year before they are destroyed.
 Applicants are entitled to the rights provided under article 11-14 of the Greek Law No 2472/1997.